 Between the boom cars and the "creatives", between the techies and the tourists, between Airbnb and Uber, and all the other wannabe "disruptors" and "innovators", San Francisco is getting squeezed on all sides.
-There is no room for poetry, music, or even a pleasant thought anymore!—only the motion of the card being swiped and the occasional, nostalgic jingle of the cash register.
+There is no room for poetry, music, or even a pleasant thought anymore!—only the motion of the card being swiped through the reader and the occasional, nostalgic jingle of the cash register.

 All is "Hey, dude!", "What the fuck!", "awesome", and "cool", which nothing really is in the new economy and city.